taiki-e/portable-atomic/src/imp/atomic128/README.md

 As 128-bit atomics-related APIs stabilize in the standard library, implementations with inline assembly are planned to be updated to get the benefits of both.

-## Run-time feature detection
+## Run-time CPU feature detection

-[detect](detect) module has run-time feature detection implementations.
+[detect](detect) module has run-time CPU feature detection implementations.

-Here is the table of targets that support run-time feature detection and the instruction or API used:
+Here is the table of targets that support run-time CPU feature detection and the instruction or API used:

 | target_arch | target_os/target_env | instruction/API | features | note |
 | ----------- | -------------------- | --------------- | -------- | ---- |